Erbil: Archaeology

 In 2006 a small excavation was conducted by Karel Novacek of the University of West Bohemia.
-While the citadel remains were of the Ottoman Period a field survey of the western slope of the tell found a few pottery shards from the Neolithic to Middle Bronze Age with more numerous finds from the Late Bronze to Iron Ages and from the Hellenistic, Arsacid, Sassanid Periods.
+While the citadel remains were of the Ottoman Period, a field survey of the western slope of the tell found a few pottery shards from the Neolithic to Middle Bronze Age with more numerous finds from the Late Bronze to Iron Ages and from the Hellenistic, Arsacid, Sassanid Periods.
 Being so heavily occupied, the site has never been properly excavated.
 In 2013 a team from the Sapienza University of Rome conducted some ground penetrating radar work on the center of the citadel.
 Starting in 2014 an Iraqi-led excavation began on a citadel location where the collapse of a modern building provided an opportunity for excavation.
-Historical aerial photographs and ground survey have also begun on the lower city.
+Historical aerial photographs and ground surveys have also begun on the lower city.

 The wider plain around Erbil has a number of promising archaeological sites, most notably Tell Baqrta.
 The Erbil Plain Archaeological Survey began in 2012.
 The survey combines satellite imagery and field work to determine the development and archaeology of the plain around Erbil.
 Tell Baqrta is a very large, 80 hectare, site which dates back to the Early Bronze Age.